striderr1o1/AI-City-Info-BOT/README.md

 # AI-City-Information-Bot

 A project for Generative Ai course.
 Consists of LLM tool-calling for RAG and weather Search.
+Currently under Development.

 ## Project Structure
 - `main.py`: Main fastapi entry point for the application.